Road Racing Championships:

 In 2017 we concentrated on running the Lola, and visited VIR, Summit Point, Thompson, NJMP, and PittRace.
 We also did a one off race in a FV at Thompson.
 2018 was a rough year, with rain at each and every race weekend.
 We'd put a new engine in the Lola and spent three weekends chasing an oil leak.
 Added to the stable was a Ford ZX2 ITA car.
 It was raced once at Thompson and then over the winter we spent a lot of time developing the car further.

 We started 2019 with another visit to the Mitty at Road Atlanta, where we picked up three class wins in three races with the ZX2.
-The rest of the schedule should be visiting Summit Point, Thompson and NJ with the Lola, and Thompson and NJ with the ZX2.
+The rest of the year was spent at Summit Point, Thompson and NJ with the Lola, and Thompson and NJ with the ZX2.

 Robert J. Zatz